msalemcode/webvalidate/README.md

 - TELEMETRY_NAME=string
 - TELEMETRY_KEY=string

+## Running as part of an CI-CD pipeline

+WebV will return a non-zero exit code (fail) under the following conditions

+- Error parsing the test files
+- If an exception is thrown during a test
+- StatusCode validation fails
+- ContentType validation fails
+- --max-errors is exceeded
+  - To cause the test to fail on any validation error, set --max-errors 0 (default is 10)
+- Any validation error on a test that has FailOnValidationError set to true

 ## Validation Files

 Validation files are located in the /app/TestFiles directory and are json files that control the validation tests.